rvilim/riddler-countdown/README.md

 | 3      | 1499468  | 1582761     | 0.947375     |
 | 4      | 1434659  | 1585713     | 0.904741     |

-Which implies that 2 big numbers are the best, with 98% of all boards being solvable.
-4 big numbers was the worst, with only 90% of boards being solvable.
+Which implies that 2 big numbers are the best, with 98.2% of all boards being solvable followed by 1 big number (97.7%), 3 big numbers (94.7%), 4 big numbers (90.5%) and 0 big numbers (83.9%).
+This kinda makes sense, the big numbers can jump you to the upper hundreds where you can use the rest of your numbers fine tuning your answer.

 For the second question: